rufuspollock-okfn/cop21/23-oct-2015/index.md

 *Being* Parties to the United Nations Framework Convention on Climate Change, hereinafter referred to as "the Convention",

-*In [furtherance][pursuit]* of the objective, [principles and provisions] of the Convention [as set out in Articles 2, 3 and 4], [including the principles of equity and common but differentiated responsibilities\^ and respective capabilities in light of different national circumstances,]]
+*In [furtherance][pursuit]* of the objective, [principles and provisions] of the Convention [as set out in Articles 2, 3 and 4], [including the principles of equity and common but differentiated responsibilities and respective capabilities in light of different national circumstances,]]

 *Recalling* decisions 1/CP.17, 2/CP.18, 1/CP.19, and 1/CP 20,